MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Nears Mark

 Canseco, regarded at the time as one of the best prospects since Willie Mays, made his MLB debut in 1985 and was an immediate power-speed threat, collecting 69 home runs and 31 stolen bases in his first three seasons.
 But Canseco wanted more.

 According to The Los Angeles Times, he predicted he would become the first player in MLB history to hit 40 homers and steal 40 bases in a season in April of 1988.
-Canseco, 23 at the time, made himself look like a prophet, belting 42 homers and swiping 40 bags to win the American League MVP award.
+Canseco, 23 at the time, made himself look like a prophet, belting 42 homers and swiping 40 bags to win the American League MVP award that year.

 Barry Bonds, 1996